 Need-based Tuition Grant Criteria

-- Acceptance into a degree or certificate program.
-Special students do not qualify.
+- Acceptance into a degree.
+Students at Large do not qualify.

 - Minimum enrollment of at least six courses per academic year.